Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 4/5
+### Misinformed Clues: 3/5
-**Very Good - Exceeds expectations**
+**Good - Meets requirements**

-The first misinformed clue related to the economy is vague enough to apply to the economy but could also apply to a country.
-The second clue about a company could also apply to a country.
-They create good productive ambiguity.
+The misinformed clues are related to the idea of a country in a very abstract way (e.g., 'understanding the physical universe' could be related to geography, or 'narrative structures' to national identity), but they are vague enough to apply to other choices like 'continent' or 'city' if one stretches the definition.
+The ambiguity is reasonably effective, creating some confusion without being completely random.

 ✅ Strengths:
 - Attempt to create ambiguity